8 Ft Composite Fence Pickets: The Buyer's Guide

 One of the biggest advantages of composite fencing is its ability to withstand the elements without the constant upkeep wood requires.
 Quality composite pickets are designed to resist damage from rain, humidity, and temperature swings.
 Most importantly, they should have excellent UV protection.
 Without it, the sun’s rays can cause the color to fade over time, leaving your fence looking dull and worn.
 Look for pickets with a protective outer layer, often called a "cap."
 This cap shields the inner core from moisture and contains UV inhibitors that prevent fading.
 It’s the reason composite can hold its color and integrity for decades, unlike wood that can warp, crack, or rot.

-Find Your Perfect Color and Style
+Find a Color and Style You'll Love

 Your fence is a major part of your home’s curb appeal, so it should reflect your personal style.
 Luckily, composite pickets come in a wide range of colors and finishes, making it easy to find the perfect match for your home and landscape.
 Whether you prefer the warm, earthy tones of natural wood or a sleek, modern gray, there’s a composite option for you.
 Some pickets even feature a multi-tonal, variegated look that closely mimics the grain of real wood.
 Take some time to explore the different color options available to find one that complements your home’s exterior and creates the exact look you’re going for.